Aiven-Open/klaw-docs/docs/setup-configuration/klaw-installation/configure-klaw-wizard.md

-# Configure Klaw with Wizard
+# Configure Klaw with wizard

 The first time you log in to Klaw as an administrator, you will see the Klaw configuration wizard that guides you through the steps required to